arcadiapage/arcadiapage.github.io/aboutme.md

 Quiet is necessary if I really want to hear.
 Quiet is also necessary if I want to see.

 Anyone who I can sit with comfortably in quiet is a potential friend.

-Feel free to whisper quiet dreams to [the wall of wishes.](https://arcadiapage.com/the-wishing-wall/)

 Return to <a href="#places-and-spaces">Places and Spaces</a>